nahidulhasan/laravel-docker-redis/readme.md

 ```

 Now the system is ready and you can practice redis.
-You can see the example in routes folder web.php page
+You can see the example in routes folder web.php page.
+If you want to modify database name, password etc, you have to change in docker-compose.yml file.